Enigmatic-Smile/docs/stream/sdks/react-native/reference-v2.md

 It specifies the type of program you want to enroll cards into.
 It also influences the flow that the SDK will show to cardholders when enrolling cards.

-> Note: For your Expense Management application, you need to use a Transaction Stream program, so you need to set this property to `Fidel.ProgramType.transactionStream`.
+> Note: For your Stream application, you need to use a Transaction Stream program, so you need to set this property to `Fidel.ProgramType.transactionStream`.

 #### consentText.deleteInstructions